General Library Policies

-- Faculty, Students, and Staff of Rutgers University
+- Full-time faculty and graduate students of Rutgers University

-- Faculty, Students, and Staff of schools in the South Eastern Pennsylvania Theological Library Association [SEPTLA]
+- Faculty, students, and staff of schools in the South Eastern Pennsylvania Theological Library SEPTLA

 - Local clergy